Orana Steiner School: Curriculum

 The teaching curriculum is based on the works of Rudolf Steiner and is recognised by the Australian Curriculum, Assessment and Reporting Authority.
 The school offers a wide range of subjects including mathematics, sciences, humanities, languages, arts, design-technology and English.
 In primary school, the education is delivered by the class teachers through main lessons and classes with lots of practical activities to aid in understanding.
 As they get older, students discover more subjects and new specialist teachers.
 They have the opportunity to try out different at art and design subjects before getting to choose them as electives in later high school.
 This gives a well-rounded understanding of different subjects and promotes informed and experienced decision making.
-It has an excellent reputation for its academic achievements, with high ATAR scores and a broad education that prepares its students to take their place in a global society.
+The school claims that it has an excellent reputation for its academic achievements, and claims high ATAR scores although these need to be compared with Canberra averages.
+It also boasts a broad education that prepares its students to take their place in a global society.
 The school aims to inspire creative and flexible thinking, resilience and a will to engage in life.